Schedule Service

 Timing your service appointments for spring and fall is a strategic move.
 A spring tune-up allows a technician to inspect and clean the components responsible for cooling, ensuring your system is ready to take on the intense DFW summer heat without faltering.
 Similarly, a fall visit focuses on the heating functions, preparing your heat pump for chilly winter nights.
 These pre-season check-ups are your best defense against a system failure when you need it most.
 By addressing potential issues before they become major problems, you can relax knowing your home will stay comfortable no matter what the weather brings.

-Simple Tasks You Can Do Between Visits
+What You Can Do Between Professional Tune-Ups

 Between professional tune-ups, there are a few simple things you can do to help your heat pump run efficiently.
 First, check and change your air filter regularly, typically every 1-3 months.
 A clogged filter restricts airflow, forcing your system to work harder and driving up your energy bills.
 Second, keep the area around your outdoor unit clear.
 Remove any leaves, grass clippings, or other debris to ensure proper airflow.
 Finally, take a moment to check your thermostat settings to make sure they are programmed for efficiency.
 These small steps can make a big difference in your system’s performance and your home’s air quality.

-Signs Your Heat Pump Needs a Repair
+Warning Signs Your Heat Pump Needs Repair

 Even with the best care, your heat pump can run into trouble.
 Catching problems early is the key to avoiding a total system breakdown and a much bigger repair bill.
 Your system will usually give you a few warning signs that something isn’t right.
 Paying attention to how your heat pump looks, sounds, and performs can help you know exactly when to call a professional for help.
 If you notice any of the following issues, it’s a good idea to schedule a service call.